nopgadget/deep-fake-pipeline/README.md

 A comprehensive toolkit for creating real-time deepfakes by combining face swapping and voice cloning technologies.
 This pipeline integrates multiple state-of-the-art tools to enable full audiovisual transformations.

 > ⚠️ **IMPORTANT ETHICAL NOTICE**: This software is intended for educational, research, and legitimate creative purposes only.
-Misuse of deepfake technology can cause serious harm.
-See [Ethical Guidelines](#ethical-guidelines) below.
+Misuse of deepfake technology can cause serious harm. **We are not responsible for end-user actions.** Misuse of this software may result in legal consequences including criminal charges in many jurisdictions.

 ---

-## 🎯 Overview
+## 🎯 Pipeline Components & Function

-This pipeline combines three powerful tools:
+This pipeline combines several powerful tools:

 1. **[Deep-Live-Cam](./Deep-Live-Cam/)** - Real-time face swapping with single image input
 2. **[Seed-VC](./seed-vc/)** - Zero-shot voice cloning and conversion